Fort Lauderdale Bus Accident Attorney

 You could also hold another party responsible.
 If a faulty part caused a bus to crash into you, then you may be able to file a claim against the parts manufacturer.
 Improper maintenance could result in a lawsuit against the bussing company.

 For a successful claim, you need evidence.
-An attorney can gather witness testimony, photo evidence, and other documentation.
+An experienced bus accident attorney in Fort Lauderdale can gather witness testimony, photo evidence, and other documentation.
 If there is enough evidence to prove negligence, you can receive the money you need to recover from the incident.

-Friedland and Associates can represent you in court or in your insurance negotiations.
-Our firm has handles bus accident claims that involve the government and other entities.
+Friedland and Associates in Fort Lauderdale has expert bus accident attorneys that can represent you in court or in your insurance negotiations, including for passenger or pedestrian injuries.
+Our firm has handled bus accident claims that involve the government and other entities.
 We have the experience you need to get great results.
 Contact us today and learn more.